ymolists/website/src/routes/docs/subscriptions.md

 # Subscriptions

 In order to use Gitpod, a user has to have a valid subscription.
 If you are not aware of that, you are likely using the free subscription.
-See our [homepage](https://www.gitpod.io) for possible subscription plans.
+See our [pricing page](/pricing) for possible subscription plans.

 Our internal calculation unit is _Gitpod hours_.
 One Gitpod hour allows you to use one workspace for